 In 2015, the Illuminating Engineering Society (IES) published TM-30-15, IES Method for Evaluating Light Source Color Rendition (TM-30).
-The two-year-long effort to establish the new set of measures was supported by DOE.
-Following the publication of TM-30, DOE has been part of an effort to educate members of the lighting industry about the included measures, including hosting three webinars on the material.
+Following the publication of TM-30, DOE has been part of an effort to educate members of the lighting industry about the new method, including hosting three webinars on the material.
 Several other presentations are also available, as well as a set of frequently asked questions.
+In 2018, IES TM-30 was updated and qualified as an American National Standards Institute (ANSI) standard.

 COLOR RENDITION RESEARCH